aksommerville/egg-202405/etc/doc/pcmprint.md

 Text format may begin with `master FLOAT`, 1.0 if omitted.
 That doesn't show up in the binary format.
 Instead, the compiler inserts a gain at the end of each voice.
+Text format sounds are not allowed to be empty.

 ### Voice